biagiom/api_obfuscation/README.md

   - Update of Python Semgrep rule to be more robust against string obfuscation
   - Add presentation related to BSides Barcelona 2025 talk
   - Major refactor of README.md
+- **2025-12-31:** Minor update of Python and JS Semgrep rules:
+  - Formatting and improve generalization of Python rule
+  - Formatting of JS rule and fix documentation

 ## Disclaimers
 First, I would like to say a big thank you to the DataDog Security Labs Team for their effort in maintaining and improving GuardDog.